Atlanticus Holdings (ATLC)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Atlanticus Holdings reported adjusted EPS of $1.21, down from $1.27 in the same quarter last year.
-This print missed analysts’ estimates.
-Over the next 12 months, Wall Street expects Atlanticus Holdings’s full-year EPS of $5.63 to grow 38%.
+In Q4, Atlanticus Holdings reported EPS of $1.75, up from $1.42 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Atlanticus Holdings’s full-year EPS of $5.96 to grow 46.3%.

-11. Key Takeaways from Atlanticus Holdings’s Q3 Results
+10. Key Takeaways from Atlanticus Holdings’s Q4 Results

-We were impressed by how significantly Atlanticus Holdings blew past analysts’ transaction volumes expectations this quarter.
-On the other hand, its EPS missed.
-Overall, this was a softer quarter.
-The stock remained flat at $69.94 immediately after reporting.
+We were impressed by how significantly Atlanticus Holdings blew past analysts’ revenue expectations this quarter.
+We were also glad its EPS outperformed Wall Street’s estimates.
+Zooming out, we think this quarter featured some important positives.
+The stock remained flat at $52.74 immediately after reporting.

-Atlanticus Holdings is a pretty good company if you ignore its balance sheet.
-To begin with, its revenue growth was exceptional over the last five years, and its growth over the next 12 months is expected to accelerate.
+Atlanticus Holdings is a pretty decent company if you ignore its balance sheet.
+First off, its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months.
 And while its declining pre-tax profit margin shows the business has become less efficient, its stellar ROE suggests it has been a well-run company historically.
-On top of that, Atlanticus Holdings’s TBVPS growth was exceptional over the last five years.